Accenture/adop-ldap-ltb/README.md

 * LDAP_LTB_DN, the LDAP admin DN
 * LDAP_LTB_PWD, the password to use connecting to LDAP service

+Note : Default password policies is setup with following rules -

+* Minimum length: 8
+* Maximum length: 16
+* Minimum number of lowercase characters: 1
+* Minimum number of uppercase characters: 1
+* Minimum number of digits: 1
+* Minimum number of special characters: 1
+* Your new password can not be the same as your old password

 # License
  Please view [licence information](LICENCE.md) for the software contained on this image.

 #Supported Docker versions